 Here is couple of reasons to consider filing for extension:

-– You don’t have all the information and documents ready – file your taxes once and accurately, take your time as it’s much better than filing amendments later; you may also be tempted to forgo further analysis of your tax situation that could potentially lead to lowering your tax burden.
+– You don’t have all the information and documents ready (for example, a member of our team had a baby was born abroad and they needed to wait because they didn’t have heir Social Security number yet) – file your taxes once and accurately, take your time as it’s much better than filing amendments later; you may also be tempted to forgo further analysis of your tax situation that could potentially lead to lowering your tax burden.

 – Making errors – trying to beat the deadline can cause making errors; this can be costly – as in dollars out of your pocket – and you are guaranteed to be on the losing end; if you overstate your taxes by missing deductions – you lose; if you understate your taxes you risk raising a red flag and an audit.